sgajbi/portfolio-analytics-system/README.md

   * **Role**: Consumes transaction events from the `raw_transactions` Kafka topic.
 It is responsible for validating these events, transforming them into a database-ready format, and persisting them into the PostgreSQL database.
   * **Technology**: Python, Confluent Kafka Consumer, SQLAlchemy, PostgreSQL.

+* **Transaction Cost Calculator Service**: Calculates transaction-related costs and attributes, including cost basis (FIFO/Average Cost) and realized gain/loss.
+This service will now integrate the advanced logic from the `transaction-cost-engine`.

 ## 4\.
 Technology Stack

   * **Core Languages**: Python 3.11+